codescv/DQuery/README.md

 initialize your own DQAPI instances, and configure them the same way you use `DQ.config()`.

+### How do I monitor data changes from context?
+Use `DQ.monitor(object, block)`.
+The block is called when any changes happen in the context.
+The monitor is attached to the object, so the observation is automatically unregistered when the object ends its life cycle.
+You don't have to manually call `removeObserver` any more!

 ## See Also
 The three-layer parent-child context model is explained in detail [Here](https://developmentnow.com/2015/04/28/experimenting-with-the-parent-child-concurrency-pattern-to-optimize-coredata-apps/).